Instant Pot Vegetable Soup

 Check out this all-star line-up that will have you licking your bowl clean…

-Fire-Roasted Tomatoes – These canned tomatoes are my go-to for soups, because they have a notably more complex flavor than just regular ole diced tomatoes.
-A bonus to using canned tomatoes is they add in Vitamin C, fiber, and are an excellent source of the antioxidant lycopene, which is shown to help lower the risk of heart disease, prostate cancer and macular degeneration (poor eyesight as you get older).
+- Fire-Roasted Tomatoes – These canned tomatoes are my go-to for soups because they have a notably more complex flavor than just regular ole diced tomatoes.
+A bonus to using canned tomatoes is they add in Vitamin C, and fiber, and are an excellent source of the antioxidant lycopene, which is shown to help lower the risk of heart disease, prostate cancer, and macular degeneration (poor eyesight as you get older).
 Boom!

-Ask at the cheese counter if you can buy a piece of rind–2-3 inches is enough.
-I’ve done it before and it’s the cheapest and easiest way to get your hands on this ingredient (mine was under $2).
+Ask at the cheese counter if you can buy a piece of rind- that is 2-3 inches long.
+This is the cheapest and easiest way to get your hands on this ingredient (mine was under $2).
 Or you can purchase a wedge of fresh Parmesan from the specialty cheese area and cut off the rind for the soup.
 Then, use a grater to add fresh Parm to the soup when you serve a bowl.

 You’ll build flavor all along the way as you sauté, season, and pressure cook your ingredients all in one pot.